eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/testing/base_tests.md

 ## Definition of terms

-For the purposes of this document, term definitions from the [IATP specifications](http://github.com/eclipse-tractusx/identity-trust) apply, unless stated otherwise.
+For the purposes of this document, term definitions from the [specifications](https://github.com/eclipse-dataspace-dcp/decentralized-claims-protocol) apply, unless stated otherwise.
 In addition, the following terms apply:

 - proving party: the party that makes certain claims about themselves